October Quarterly Update 2021

 10 July 2021 marked the deadline for renewal of the UN’s resolution authorising cross-border humanitarian assistance to Syria.
 Earlier statements from Moscow indicated that Russia intended to veto any extension, arguing instead for aid to reach communities within Syria via ‘crossline’ delivery from Damascus.
 UN agencies and humanitarian organisation were explicit that this would create an immediate and long-term humanitarian catastrophe.
 The new US Administration also signalled early, that future US-Russia foreign relations, not just on Syria, would hinge on whether they could reach agreement on the cross-border resolution.

 Until 2019, Crisis Action played a central convening role in coordinating humanitarian INGO engagement with UNSC member states and with the United Nations Office for the Coordination of Humanitarian Affairs (UN OCHA) to ensure that decision makers had the very latest information from the ground and key messages for renewal.
 From 2020, however, Crisis Action determined that partners were now well-coordinated.
-It was agreed instead that the team would narrowly focus on coordinating partner engagement with Turkey, as Turkey’s position is critical to Russia, and partners are unable to engage Turkey directly on advocacy due to operational risks in-country.
+It was agreed instead that the team would narrowly focus on coordinating partner engagement with Turkey, as Turkey’s position is critical to Russia, and partners are unable to engage Turkey directly due to operational risks in-country.

 Securing an extension of a border crossing to enable continued humanitarian assistance into Syria